MonteCrypto999/pipewallet_setup/readme.md

 # How to Set Up Your Pipe Wallet on Windows

 ## Prerequisites:
-- Approximately 800GB of free space.
+- Approximately 800GB of free space
 - [NodeJS installed](https://nodejs.org/en/download) (Download and follow the setup instructions)
 - Internet